NLnetLabs/rpki-doc/source/routinator/manual-page.rst

     Specifies the base directory to keep status information in.
-Unless overwritten by the :option:`-r` or :option:`-t` options, the local repository will be kept in the sub-directory repository and the TALs will be kept in the sub-directory :option:`tals`.
+Unless overwritten by the :option:`-r` or :option:`-t` options, the local repository will be kept in the sub-directory repository and the TALs will be kept in the sub-directory :file:`tals`.

-    If omitted, the base directory defaults to :option:`$HOME/.rpki-cache`.
+    If omitted, the base directory defaults to :file:`$HOME/.rpki-cache`.

 .. option:: -r dir, --repository-dir=dir